saikumarmk/website/urara/guide-to-tech-1/+page.md

 So, by the end of the year, you're comfortable writing code in two languages, have experiences to discuss in interviews, and can nail a coding assessment.
 I personally did this through the second year and did leetcode every day for a month straight, in the summer leading up to the third year.
 I also did a research program in deep learning over the summer to continually hone my skills.
 You also don't need to do everything on this list, they are recommendations for immersing yourself and becoming familiar with development, and also being able to nail a behavioural interview through your own experiences.

+As for potential internship outlets, if you're still considered pre-penultimate, refer to the year one pre-penultimate program.
+Additionally, CSIRO has internships through Data61 which take "exceptional" second years, regardless of whether you're penultimate.
+Remember, there's no harm in applying, as you'll get better with each attempt.
+NAB also offers its technology program throughout the semester, if that would be something you're interested in.

 ### Third year /  Penultimate year

 By the time you've reached your penultimate year, you will have had quite an amount of experience from clubs, writing code in your own time, hackathons, research, tutoring, or perhaps a pre-penultimate internship.
 The goal is now to smash your internship interviews so that you'll be set for the summer.
 The big tech companies release their internship applications between January and March, and quantitative trading firms follow a similar timeline.
 Non-technical companies tend to open up later on, for instance, the banks open around mid-year.
 It is worth noting that for ML at Canva, they only opened in September, so there are always exceptions to the rule of thumb.